elasticsearch-dump/elasticsearch-dump/README.md

 New options, `--suffix` allows you to add a suffix to the index name being created e.g. `es6-${index}` and `--prefix` allows you to add a prefix to the index name e.g. `$index}-backup-2018-03-13`.

-`--timeout` will be passed directly to the request library.

 ## Module Transform

 When specifying the `transform` option, prefix the value with `@` (a curl convention) to load the top-level function which is called with the document and the parsed arguments to the module.